dalesgit/logseq/pages/SD Training Dec 5.md

 			- Alison was alright about referring to Pastor Joe -- no ownership or defensiveness
 			- **Linda**: In SD we believe that you have within you to answer these questions.
 			- Could have asked: "Why is it so important to you that you not be alone here."
-			- Linda: Where did it go after D10.
+			- **Linda**: Where did it go after D10.
-			- Alison: there was a time that he has felt very alone in the church.
+			- **Alison**: there was a time that he has felt very alone in the church.
 He is perhaps moving past that now.
 He is still coming to the church for healing.
+(He needed to tell the story again.)
 - # Discussion
 	- Nina has had pneumonia
 	- Linda: one day at a time (husband cancer)